When is the best time to go to Sicily?

 - Sagra del Miele, the Honey Festival – This festival that runs over the first 10 days in October in Sortino near Pantalica National Park honors the famous “honey of Hyblea” prized by Romans and Greeks.
 It includes many different varieties of honeys as well as specialty foods and entertainment.

-- Festival of Street Artists – Officially known as the Festa di Artisti di Strada Ibla Buskers, this festival brings four days of theater, music, circus arts, puppets, aerial acrobatics, and fireworks to the town of Ragusa in Ibla, over October 10-13 in 2019.
+- Festival of Street Artists – Officially known as the Festa di Artisti di Strada Ibla Buskers, this festival brings 4 days of theater, music, circus arts, puppets, aerial acrobatics, and fireworks to the town of Ragusa in Ibla.

-- Agrimontana – This festival takes place over three days in mid-October, October 14-16 in 2019 in Palazzolo Acreide in the Syracuse Province.
+- Agrimontana – This festival takes place over 3 days in mid-October in Palazzolo Acreide in the Syracuse Province.
 A gastronomical journey through the region including their famous Palazzolo sausage, truffle mushrooms, and honey as well as exhibitions, guided tours, and local crafts.